 Equally important to the words you use in your design is typography.
 The author of “The Elements of Typographic Style,” Robert Bringhurst, highlights the role of this UX design principle well.
 He writes, “Typography is the craft of endowing human language with a durable visual form.”

 Typographic choices can significantly impact the way users interpret the language you use, helping enhance or suppress the message.
 Moreover, typography can improve UX in multiple ways.

 For instance, it can improve accessibility and make the design more user-friendly as you consider a typographic hierarchy.
 You can take a page from the online publishing platform Medium’s design.
 Medium uses specific typography to make its content more readable.

 11. Feedback matters

 Design should be interactive by nature.
-So, when a user clicks on something, he’ll need a response from the product to understand that his command has been received.
+So, when a user clicks on something, they will need a response from the product to understand that their command has been received.
 Feedback is a crucial way to encourage communication between humans and machines.